almostearthling/when-command/README.md

 * The result (green &#10004; for success, red &#10008; for failure)
 * A short hint on the failure *reason* (only in case of failure)

 and when the user clicks a line in the table, the tabbed box below will possibly show the output (*stdout*) and errors (*stderr*) reported by the underlying process.
-The contents of the list can also be exported to a text, invoking the applet with the `--export-history` switch from a console window when an instance is running.
+The contents of the list can also be exported to a text file, by invoking the applet with the `--export-history` switch from a console window when an instance is running.

 ### Settings